jimbateson/jamesbateson.co.uk/src/articles/5-html-elements-and-a-partridge-in-a-dis-pear-tree.md

 > This was a purposeful change due to rampant “list”-itis by web developers. … Basically, if you remove all default visible indication of the list, there is no indication to a sighted user or screen reader user that the content is a list.
 If you want to override this heuristic for accessibility, you can always add an explicit ARIA role=”list”.

-To get around this, you can explicitly add a role to the element:
+As suggested to get around around this, you can explicitly add a role to the element:

 ```html
 <ul role="list">